Evangelical Charity Opportunities

 The Troy Community Coalition

 A local community-based nonprofit 501 (c) (3) organization whose mission is to promote a lifestyle free from the abuse of alcohol and other drugs.
 The Coalition provides programs and activities for youth and adults throughout the year that support positive youth development and responsible adult role modeling for community members.
 Prevention and treatment materials such as brochures, bookmarks, flyers and videos are available at the Coalition office in addition to alcohol and drug test kits for home use.
 Annual events include the Faith Community Prayer Breakfast, Incredible Kid Recognition, Smoking Cessation Class, Responsible Alcohol Beverage Server (TIPS) training, and the annual Celebrity Night Dinner.
-For more information about the Coalition visit their website or call the office at 248.823.5088.
+For more information about the Coalition call the office at 248.823.5088.

 Believe In Miracles